 2. Now give your typeform a name and let us know what you’re creating it for.

 3. For our contact form, we’ll start with a Welcome screen.
 This is the first thing people will see, whether the typeform is embedded in your site or reached via a direct link.
 Click the Welcome Screen question and write some text to encourage people to leave a comment.
 Here, we’re going for light and friendly.
-You can add more context by flicking on the ‘Description‘ button and typing a summary.
+You can add more context by using the optional ‘Description‘ field.

-4. You can add an image to your Welcome Screen by clicking ‘Add’ from the ‘Image‘ section.
+4. You can add an image to your Welcome Screen by clicking Add from the Image section in the right-hand sidebar.
 We’ve gone for a simple animated GIF.

-6. If the person’s name is important for you, make this question ‘Required‘ using the option in the question settings menu.
+6. If the person’s name is important for you, make this question Required in Question settings, in the right-hand sidebar.

-7. Now select the Email question so we can capture the contact details.
+7. Now select an Email question so we can capture the contact details.
 We want to make our contact form feel personal.
 We can pipe the person’s name into the question to add a personal touch.
-Do this by clicking on the ‘Add‘ button next to the Variables option.
+To do this, type the @ sign, and you'll see the recall information menu.

 8. You can capture the reason why someone is getting in touch using a Multiple Choice question.

 9. We’ll put this answer in a Self notification email as the subject, so we can easily see what the respondent is asking.
 We’ve given respondents four subject choices.

 Click the settings (gear) icon, go to Notifications, choose Notify me and toggle on Email Notification.
 You can recall information in the Subject line from any of your questions by typing ‘@’.
 Just choose which answer you want to add from the drop-down list.